reipared/udemy-devops-14-real-projects/013-JavaMonitoryConfigmapMinikube/01_Y_WindowsOnly.md

 ### 2. Start Minikube

-You can install the **Minikube** by following the instruction in the [Minikube official website](https://minikube.sigs.k8s.io/docs/start/).
+We can install the **Minikube** by following the instruction in the [Minikube official website](https://minikube.sigs.k8s.io/docs/start/).

 Once it is installed, start the minikube by running below command: